shaquilledavid/Mi_Card/README.md

 # Mi Card

 Mi Card is a personal business card, integrated into an app.
+I learned how to code this app from Module 6 of the free Flutter development course at https://www.appbrewery.co/courses/intro-to-flutter.

 ## Things learned from this module